 On the topic of how businesses can do a better job marketing, Rand spoke about measurement.
 Specifically, the fallacy of influencer marketing.

 He said while marketers put dollars toward a channel like influencer marketing, brand advertising, events, and sponsorships, they rarely track those dollars.
-Even worse, those activities tend to be loosely connected to a company’s overall mission, vision, and goals.
+Even worse, those activities are loosely connected to a company’s overall mission, vision, and goals.

 “But on the other side, when it comes to organic search, content marketing, and email marketing, a lot of marketers are obsessed with proving ROI value based on last-click,” he says.
 “It is madness to underweight measurement in one sector and overweight another sector.
 By doing that, you lose your ability to be creative and thoughtful in tactical channels.”